09 Aug 2018

 25 Jun 2016

 Correct biomechanics, form and posture play an integral role in maximising your efficiency with forward propulsion and help to minimise overload and strain throughout your body.
 We can break the elements of correct running biomechanics and posture into key areas: 1.
-Head straight and shoulders relaxed While this may seem obvious, we see many people running wi ..
+Head straight and shoulders relaxed While this may seem obvious, we see many people running with their he ..

 20 Apr 2016